-Neither the Master Fund or the Fund specifically align to the OECD Guidelines or the UN Guiding Principles on Business and Human Rights.
-The Master Fund's ESGI MOU addresses many of the same issues but are framed to be material, understandable and commercially viable to implement in the context of the Master Fund's emerging market financial institution partners and their SME clients.
+The Fund does not specifically align to the OECD Guidelines or the UN Guiding Principles on Business and Human Rights.
+The Fund's ESGI MOU addresses many of the same issues but are framed to be material, understandable and commercially viable to implement in the context of the Fund's emerging market financial institution partners and their SME clients.
 Amongst other things, financial institution partners are required to: